-When I was selling cowboy clothes in the Santa Monica Place mall back in 1982, I received a call.
-“I’m Kris Kristofferson’s manager, do you have a Frye men’s boot model 3946 in a 9D?”
-I scanned the boot wall, saw a pair of the tan suede boots in the middle of the hundreds of boots in the size nines section and answered, “Yeah, I’ve got a pair.”
+When I was selling cowboy clothes in the Santa Monica Place mall back in 1982, I received a call.“I’m Kris Kristofferson’s manager.
+Do you have a Frye men’s boot model 3946 in a 9D?”
+I scanned the boot wall, saw a pair of tan suede boots in the middle of the hundreds of boots in the size nines section, and answered, “Yeah, I’ve got a pair.”

 The voice on the phone asked, “You’re sure?”
 I replied, “Yes, I’m looking right at them.”

-He then said, “Great because we’ve called everywhere and you’re the only ones who have ‘em.
-Kris will be there in about fifteen minutes; have ‘em ready and he wants some kids boots.”
+He said, “Great, because we’ve called everywhere, and you’re the only ones who have 'em.
+Kris will be there in about 15 minutes; have 'em ready, and he wants some kids' boots.”
 Click.

-I went over to the boots, picked them up and noticed they were a 9 1/2.
+I went over to the boots, picked them up, and noticed they were a 9 1/2.
 I started to sweat.
-I checked every box in backstock, I checked the displays, I checked every pair in the store but came up empty.
+I checked every box in back stock, I checked the displays, and I checked every pair in the store but came up empty.

-A lot of times, we know what we should do as retailers to create a great customer experience but don’t.
-Other times, we do the wrong things because there’s no one there to tell us otherwise.
+We often know what we should do as retailers to create a great customer experience but don’t.
+Other times, we do the wrong things because no one is there to tell us otherwise.

-With big chains like Sears, Macy’s and others downsizing, we’re hearing the benefactors will be smaller retailers.
+With big chains downsizing, we hear the benefactors will be smaller retailers.

-It's important to note that retail store owners with just one location still make up the majority of brick and mortar’s $3.9 trillion sales.
-And according to Rutgers’ Why the Brick and Mortar Store Still Matters consumers spend six times more in a store than online.
+It's important to note that retail store owners with just one location still make up most of brick-and-mortar’s $3.9 trillion sales.
+And according to a Rutgers infographic, Why the Brick and Mortar Store Still Matters,consumers spend six times more in a store than online.

-Furthermore, Rutgers says the average consumer spends $247 a month online versus $1710 in physical stores.
+Furthermore, Rutgers said the average consumer spends $247 a month online versus $1,710 in physical stores.

 That’s seven times as much as online.

-Yes, an omnichannel brand that people can shop any time they want and anywhere they want is becoming the new norm – the base level - of retailing in 2018, but is success assured even if you have that?
+Yes, an omnichannel brand that people can shop anytime and anywhere they want is becoming the new norm – the base level - of retailing, but is success assured even if you have that?

 People who feel that they matter are going to buy more.

-In spite of silly studies like this one that purport 95% of shoppers want to be left alone while shopping …
+Despite silly studies like this one that purports 95% of shoppers want to be left alone while shopping …

 Don’t write off your customers as wanting less customer service.

-Survey after survey over the past two decades reveal the inability to receive a greeting, prompt service, or finding an available associate are the frequent causes of frustration for shopping in a brick and mortar store.
+Survey after survey over the past two decades reveals the inability to receive a greeting, prompt service, or find an available associate are the frequent causes of frustration for shopping in a brick-and-mortar store.

 Combatting that takes retail sales training.

-When you pay attention to the customer first and properly train the people working in your store, you make customers happier.
-Shoppers walk into your doors hopeful to make a purchase, to discover something new, to meet someone who genuinely seems to care about them.
+Paying attention to the customer first and properly training the people working in your store makes customers happier.
+Shoppers walk into your doors hopeful of making a purchase, discovering something new, and meeting someone who genuinely cares about them.

-Hopeful people are the ones who enter a store ready to buy at 11am; people who are depressed are in a bar at 11am.
+Hopeful people are the ones who enter a store ready to buy, not in a bar, at 11 a.m.

-But leveraging shoppers’ hopefulness doesn’t just happen, you have to have a selling system.
+But leveraging shoppers’ hopefulness doesn’t just happen; you must have a selling system.

 And while they can get the results from a spreadsheet answer online, they haven’t worked the spreadsheet to get to that answer.

-That lack of figuring it out on your own is the very reason retail sales training is so important.
+That lack of figuring it out independently is why retail sales training is so important.

 Most retailers have let their employees figure engaging-a-shopper out on their own and what have they come up with?
 Mimicking the same crappy greetings, Can I help you? and Looking for something special? that everyone from McDonald’s to Big Lots to Nordstrom employees say.

-What’s really interesting is in a new survey by Euclid that says Millennials are more than twice as likely than Boomers and Gen X to say that interacting with knowledgeable sales staff influences their purchasing decisions.
+What’s really interesting is in a survey by Euclid that says Millennials are more than twice as likely as Boomers and Gen X to say that interacting with knowledgeable sales staff influences their purchasing decisions.

-But you have to give your employees voice lessons to be able to connect – even if they are of the same generation.
+But you must give your employees voice lessons to connect – even if they are of the same generation.

 And if they could do it already, they would.

-Your retail sales training is less likely to stick though when you aren’t connecting an employees’ performance to their pay.
+Your retail sales training is less likely to stick when you aren’t connecting an employee’s performance to their pay.
 In the Retail Assessment Tool, the results from 1700 respondents show that 63% do not connect employees’ pay to their performance.
-The person selling the best items at full price makes the same as the one hiding behind the stacks.
+The person selling the best items at full price is the same as the one hiding behind the stacks.

 If you don’t reward employees for taking what you’ve taught them and mastering it, what will make them want to do it?

-And while many retailers do have some type of incentive program for their employees, either commission or bonus, 40% do not.
-Those 40% are just expecting employees to give their all and be grateful for a job.
+While many retailers have some type of incentive program for their employees, either commission or bonus, 40% do not.
+That 40% expect employees to give their all and be grateful for a job.
 That doesn’t work to get them to make a shopper’s day.

-Product knowledge used to be the one thing in many retailers’ operations they prided themselves on.
+Product knowledge used to be the one thing they prided themselves on in many retailers’ operations.
 It used to be required to know everything about a product, whether it was how to play the game you’re selling, how the luxury watch is built from scratch, or even how the use of space-age materials made the tool half as heavy as the cheaper one.

-So when it comes to the top products – the ones most shoppers buy - 50% are assuming the merchandise can do the hard work of convincing a shopper to purchase.
+So when it comes to the top products – the ones most shoppers buy - 50% assume the merchandise can do the hard work of convincing a shopper to purchase.
 That just isn’t so.

-And after you’ve given your employees retail sales training and they still can’t or won’t do the job - see my post about the difference here - you have to have an employee warning process.
+And after you’ve given your employees retail sales training and they still can’t or won’t do the job, you have to have an employee warning process.
 Yet here again, many are missing the boat…

-What this means is many retailers are not holding their employees accountable and are putting up with bad behaviors.
-That often comes because they don’t want to be seen as a mean boss.
+This means that many retailers are not holding their employees accountable and are putting up with bad behaviors, even regarding basics like customer service and dress code.
+That often comes because they don’t want to be seen as mean bosses.

-Bosses are supposed to make the hard decisions – she gets a raise, he gets his hours cut, she’s gone if it happens again, etc. It’s not mean, it’s what you are paid for – making the hard choices for your business’ health.
+Bosses are supposed to make the hard decisions – she gets a raise, he gets his hours cut, she’s gone if it happens again, etc. It does not mean it’s what you are paid for – making the hard choices for your business’ health.